pruthwe/bill-splitter-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployment
+This is hosted using github pages.
+After making all changes to source code, create PR to gh-pages branch, checkout to it and run npm run build:ghpages, commit and push changes to reflect on github pages https://pruthwe.github.io/bill-splitter-ui/